-Rusty Bucket Bucketeer Bookworms program has partnered with LEGOLAND Discovery Center to encourage elementary school students in grades K-6 to read.
-Families can now pick up a special LEGOLAND Discovery Center Bookmark Tracker at any Rusty Bucket Ohio location and start reading.
+Rusty Bucket Bucketeer Bookworms program encourages elementary school students in grades K-6 to read.
+Families can now pick a Bookmark Tracker at any Rusty Bucket Ohio location and start reading.

-Young readers track their books on the back of the bookmark, and when they reach 15 books, they will receive a $10 off coupon to LEGOLAND at Easton Town Center.
-After every five books read, kids also receive a complimentary kid’s meal with an adult entrée purchase (dine-in only).
+Young readers track their books on the back of the bookmark.
+After every five books read, kids receive a complimentary kid’s meal with an adult entrée purchase (dine-in only).
 Note: This program runs year round!